SEATTLE — Some of the Seattle-based boats on the Discovery Channel's hit show "Deadliest Catch" aren't just hauling crab.

 “The different flavors are all because of where the captains take their boats

 Sometimes it's rough waters, sometimes it's smooth.
-Every captain does something different and that's what gives those whiskeys a different flavor,” explains Patti Sherlock, co-owner of Fremont Mischief Distillery.
+Every captain does something different and that's what gives those whiskeys a different flavor,” explained Patti Sherlock, co-owner of Fremont Mischief Distillery.

 Fremont Mischief co-owner Mike Sherlock was a commercial fisherman before he started making spirits so the causes his company supports all have ties to the sea.
 The profits from Storm Tossed Rye sales have gone to The Sea Scouts, and the Seattle Fisherman's Memorial.
 In 2019 the captains raised four-hundred-thousand dollars for the Northwest Chapter of the American Parkinson’s Disease Association in honor of their friend Chuck Bundrant, Founder of Trident Seafoods, who is living with a form of the disease.